 Admission Pro Hac Vice in Arizona

-Arizona Supreme Court Rule 38(a), Pro Hac Vice, effective January 1, 2009.
+Arizona Supreme Court Rule 39, Pro Hac Vice, became effective January 1, 2016.
 The State Bar is the record repository for all who apply for pro hac vice admission.
-Arizona attorneys associating with out-of-state counsel appearing pro hac vice and out-of-state lawyers seeking pro hac vice admission in Arizona should be aware of the changes in Arizona Supreme Court Rule 38(a).
+Arizona attorneys associating with out-of-state counsel appearing pro hac vice and out-of-state lawyers seeking pro hac vice admission in Arizona should be aware of the changes in Arizona Supreme Court Rule 39.